mikedilger/relay-tester/README.md

 ### STEP 2

-Generate a keypair.
+Generate two keypairs.
 We have included a binary "generate_keypair" so you can do this.

 ### STEP 3

-Configure the relay to allow the public key to have full access to the relay (in case the relay isn't already fully open to the public).
+Configure the relay to allow both generated public keys to have full access to the relay (in case the relay isn't already fully open to the public).

 ### STEP 4

-Run `relay-tester <url> <nsec>`
+Run `relay-tester <url> <nsec1> <nsec2>`

 ## Using in a script